 The Easiest Eco-Friendly, Under-$20 Swap I’ve Made in My Home

-It's time to ditch dryer sheets.
-Reusable wool dryer balls help rid your laundry of synthetic ingredients and dry your clothes faster.
+Reusable wool dryer balls help rid your laundry of those annoying disposable dryer sheets and dry your clothes faster.

 From food storage bags to straws, I’m always excited to discover and try reusable products that help reduce waste and/or toxins in my home.
 Some swaps are more difficult to make than others, though.
 Reusable alternatives often require additional cleaning and maintenance and can cost more upfront than disposable options.
 But that’s not the case when it comes to ditching dryer sheets.
 The easiest, no-brainer reusable product I’ve purchased in the last couple of years?
 Wool dryer balls.